php-school/learn-you-php/exercises/database-read/problem/problem.md

 The most interesting class will be `\PDO`.
 The first parameter is the DSN string.
 The second and third are the username and password for the database.
 They are not needed for this exercise and can be left out.

-The `users` table is structured as follows
+The `users` table is structured as follows:

 ```
 +----+-----------------+-----+--------+